Stanley Adams (actor): Career

 Adams also had a lengthy theatrical motion picture career.
-In the 1962 theatrical film adaptation of Rod Serling's teleplay Requiem for a Heavyweight he played the supporting role of Perelli, a sleazy promoter who offers a washed-up boxer a degrading job as a professional wrestler.
+In the 1962 theatrical film adaptation of Rod Serling's teleplay Requiem for a Heavyweight he played the supporting role of Perelli, a sleazy promoter who offers a washed-up boxer a degrading job as a professional wrestler, a role which he reprised; in 1956, he played the part in the original Playhouse 90 production.
 He played the Chicano café owner in Lilies of the Field and portrayed Rutherford "Rusty" Trawler, "the 9th richest man in America under 50" in the Audrey Hepburn film Breakfast at Tiffany's.
+He appeared as Stanley in the 1966 television film Death of a Salesman.
 He played Bernie the foulmouthed caller in the 1974 action/adventure movie Act of Vengeance.

 Death

-Adams committed suicide on April 27, 1977, at the age of 62.
-He was reportedly depressed due to chronic pain from a back injury.
-He was cremated at Rosedale Cemetery, Los Angeles.
+Adams committed suicide with a .22 caliber pistol on April 27, 1977, at the age of 62.
+A note indicated that he had grown despondent thanks to chronic pain from a back injury.
+He was cremated at Angelus-Rosedale Cemetery.
 His ashes were scattered in the Pacific Ocean.
 He left behind an ex-wife, a son and a daughter.